HM Saddles FAQ

 What are shoulder shims?

-Shoulder shims are only used on the older style synthetic FlexEE, now only available used.
+Shoulder shims are only used on the older style synthetic FlexEE, which is now only available used.
 That style of FlexEE has moulded ‘Owen’ panels that are laced in like a normal panel at the back and are velcroed into position on the front.
 Most horses (except for very wide horses with no wither) need more substance around the shoulder area to support the saddle so we have made the synthetic saddle more versatile.
 The ‘legs’ of a French panel can be easily added to the underside of the saddle just by using Velcro.
 The FlexEE Finesse does not require shoulder shims as it a French panel saddle.

 Do I need to use knee rolls?